-This challenge was discussed by Moore and Schroeder\cite{Moore:1997ar}, who proposed an approach in which students use computers to automate the state counting and subsequent analysis for simple systems at fixed energy.
-This can be done for systems large enough to show irreversible behavior but still small enough for explicit calculations.
-At the introductory level, Moore incorporated this into the thermal physics volume of his \textit{Six Ideas That Shaped Physics} textbook\cite{Moore:2017ut} with the help of a custom-built application to automate the process.
-But at the intermediate to advanced undergraduate level, Schroeder's textbook \textit{Thermal Physics}\cite{Schroeder:2000tx} asks students to perform their own analysis in a spreadsheet program like Microsoft Excel: such tools are readily available and often familiar, and this avoids the need to teach formal programming.
+Moore incorporated this approach into his introductory textbook \textit{Six Ideas That Shaped Physics} \cite{Moore:2017ut} with the help of a custom-built application to automate the process, and Chabay and Sherwood use it in their \textit{Matter \& Interactions} textbook.\cite{Chabay:2015mi} At the intermediate to advanced undergraduate level, Schroeder's textbook \textit{Thermal Physics}\cite{Schroeder:2000tx} asks students to perform their own analysis in a spreadsheet program like Microsoft Excel.
+Such tools are readily available and often familiar, avoiding the need to teach formal programming.

-One limitation of this approach for more advanced students is that there are only two physical systems whose states are easy to count explicitly: the Einstein solid and the two-state paramagnet.
-(The details of those models are briefly reviewed below.)
-This means that there are limited options for homework and exam questions: if one system is explained in detail to illustrate the method and then students are asked to apply their understanding in homework to analyze the second, there is no distinct third system available to use for further practice or assessment.
-Also, students seeking a deeper understanding of the physical principles have nothing to explore: there is little available for larger projects or curiosity-driven questions based on these methods.
+This paper addresses a limitation of Moore and Schroeder's approach that becomes especially apparent when teaching more advanced students: there are only two physical systems whose states are easy to count explicitly, the Einstein solid and the two-state paramagnet.
+This means that there are limited options for homework and exam questions.
+If one system is explained in detail to illustrate the method and then students are asked to apply their understanding to analyze the second in homework, there is no distinct third system available to use for further practice or assessment.
+Also, students seeking deeper understanding have nothing to explore for larger projects or curiosity-driven questions.

-This paper considers an expanded class of systems, the ``$\nsp$-state paramagnets,'' that can be analyzed using similar state counting.
-At the minimum value $\ns=2$, this coincides with the two-state case considered by Moore and Schroeder, and when $\nsgen \to \infty$ it is formally equivalent to the Einstein solid model.
-Between those extremes, explicit state counting is more complicated than the simple cases, but once the multiplicities are in hand the subsequent analysis proceeds the same way, and its results can teach interesting things about the relationship between the two simplest systems.
+Here, we show how an expanded class of systems, the ``$\nsp$-state paramagnets,'' can be analyzed using similar state counting.
+At the minimum value $\ns=2$, this coincides with the two-state case considered by Moore and Schroeder, and when $\nsgen \to \infty$, it is formally equivalent to the Einstein solid model.
+Between those extremes, explicit state counting is more complicated.
+But once the multiplicities are in hand the subsequent analysis proceeds the same way, and its results can teach interesting things about the relationship between the two simplest systems.